 Besides drawing and painting, I am specialized in performance art, photography, video, animation, and installation.
 Following the legacy of Dada and Fluxus artists I provide a save space for playful exploration of life experiences, guided by mindfulness and awareness techniques, influenced by the Japanese contemporary dance and performance art from Butoh.

-I am focusing on work-, as well as family-based stress & burn-out, anxiety or depression, loss, bereavement and grief, working in long term as well as short term therapy with adults, young adults and children.
+I am focusing on work-, as well as family-based stress & burn-out, anxiety or depression, loss, bereavement and grief, working long term as well as short term with adults, young adults and children.

 P U B L I C A T I O N: The Art(therap)ist Is Present (2019)